Gender-affirming surgery: Sexuality

-Most of the individuals have reported that they have experienced sexual excitement during sexual activity, including masturbation.
-The ability to obtain orgasms is positively associated with sexual satisfaction.
-Frequency and intensity of orgasms are substantially different among trans men and trans women.
-Almost all female-to-male individuals have revealed an increase in sexual excitement and are capable of achieving orgasms through sexual activity with a partner or via masturbation, whereas only 85% of the male-to-female individuals are able to achieve orgasms after SRS.
+Most of the individuals report that they have experienced sexual excitement during sexual activity, including masturbation.
+The ability to obtain orgasm is positively associated with sexual satisfaction.
+Frequency and intensity of orgasm are substantially different for trans men and trans women.
+Almost all female-to-male individuals revealed an increase in sexual excitement and can achieve orgasm through sexual activity with a partner or via masturbation, whereas only 85% of the male-to-female individuals are able to achieve orgasm after gender-affirming surgery.
 A study found that both trans men and trans women reported qualitative change in their experience of orgasm.
-The female-to-male transgender individuals reported that they had been experiencing intensified and stronger excitements and orgasm while male-to-female individuals have been encountering longer and more gentle feelings.
+The female-to-male trans individuals reported that they had been experiencing intensified and stronger excitements and orgasm while male-to-female persons have been encountering longer and more gentle feelings.

-The rates of masturbation have also changed after sex reassignment surgery for both trans women and trans men.
-A study reported an overall increase of masturbation frequencies exhibited in most transsexual individuals and 78% of them were able to reach orgasm by masturbation after SRS.
-A study showed that there were differences in masturbation frequencies between trans men and trans women, in which female-to-male individuals masturbated more often than male to female The possible reasons for the differences in masturbation frequency could be associated with the surge of libido, which was caused by the testosterone therapies, or the withdrawal of gender dysphoria.
+Rates of masturbation have also changed after gender-affirming surgery for both trans women and trans men.
+A study reported an overall increase of masturbation frequencies in most transsexuals and 78% of them were able to reach orgasm by masturbation after gender-affirming surgery.
+A study showed that there were differences in masturbation frequency between trans men and trans women; female-to-male individuals masturbated more often than male-to-female.
+The possible reasons for the difference in masturbation frequency could be associated with the surge of libido, which was caused by the testosterone therapies, or the withdrawal of gender dysphoria.

 Concerning trans people's expectations for different aspects of their life, the sexual aspects have the lowest level of satisfaction among all other elements (physical, emotional and social levels).
-When comparing transgender with cisgender individuals of the same gender, trans women had a similar sexual satisfaction to cis women, but trans men had a lower level of sexual satisfaction to cis men.
+When comparing trans with cisgender persons of the same gender, trans women had a similar sexual satisfaction to cis women, but trans men had a lower level of sexual satisfaction to cis men.
 Moreover, trans men also had a lower sexual satisfaction with their sexual life than trans women.